Ashutosh004-tech/To-Do-List/README.md

 # TO DO LIST PROJECT
-This is a Practice Project
+This is a Practice Project.